-This patient monitor is intended to be used in special procedure labs and other areas of a hospital or clinic where patient monitoring systems are needed.
+This vital signs monitor is intended to be used in special procedure labs and other areas of a veterinary hospital or clinic where veterinary monitoring systems are needed.
 The monitor package includes 5-lead electrocardiography (ECG), non-invasive blood pressure (NIBP), pulse oximetry (SpO2), Respiration Rate (RR) and temperature (TEMP).